 Drive Needles Highway

-Needles Highway is also known as South Dakota Highway 87 and runs through Custer State Park.
+Needles Highway, also known as South Dakota Highway 87, runs through Custer State Park.
 This scenic drive winds its way through beautiful forest and stunning rock formations.
-These giant eroded granite pillars are called The Needles and are a popular sightseeing and rock climbing destination.
+These giant eroded granite pillars are called The Needles and are a popular sightseeing or rock climbing destination.

-Needles Highway is a popular drive in Custer State Park and will take at least an hour.
-We stopped at several overlook areas on Needles Highway to stretch our legs and admire the gorgeous views along the drive.
+Needles Highway is a well-known drive in Custer State Park and will take at least an hour.
+We stopped at several overlook areas on Needles Highway to stretch our legs and admire the gorgeous views along the route.